jcconnol/personal-website/content/blog/hello-world/index.md

 ---
 title: Hello World!
 date: "2021-12-13T22:12:03.284Z"
-description: "Ever used a new language and started with a 'Hello World!' output?
+description: "Ever used a new langauge and started with a 'Hello World!' output?
 Find out its origin and a couple uses for it."
 ---

 Known by 100% of all software engineers and coders, "Hello World!" is typically what is implemented to show the first sign of life after successfully implementing or installing a new computer program.